frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-dialect.md

 #### `itemKeys`

-A Table Dialect descriptor `MAY` have the `itemKeys` property that `MUST` be array of strings; undefined by default.
+A `structured` Table Dialect descriptor `MAY` have the `itemKeys` property that `MUST` be array of strings; undefined by default.
 This property specifies the way of extracting rows from data arrays with `itemType` is `object`.

 For example, this data file: